dart-lang/webdev/webdev/README.md

                                   (loses current state)
                                   refresh: Performs a full page refresh.
                                   [restart, refresh]

     --chrome-debug-port           Specify which port the Chrome debugger is listening on.
 If used with launch-in-chrome
                                   Chrome will be started with the debugger listening on this port.

-    --[no-]debug                  Enable the launching of DevTools (Alt + D).
+    --[no-]debug                  Enable the launching of DevTools (Alt + D / Option + D).
+This also enables
-                                  Must use with either --launch-in-chrome or
-                                  --chrome-debug-port.
+                                  --launch-in-chrome.

     --hostname                    Specify the hostname to serve on.
                                   (defaults to "localhost")

     --[no-]launch-in-chrome       Automatically launches your application in
                                   Chrome with the debug port open.
 Use